geodynamics/burnman/Readme.md

 (If you don't want to use git, you can download the current master branch from https://github.com/geodynamics/burnman/archive/master.zip.)

-Once the repository is cloned, navigate to the top-level directory using `cd burnman` in the terminal, and then install, either in static mode: `python -m pip install .` or in development mode (if you want to develop or modify the code): `python -m pip install -e .`.
+Once the repository is cloned, navigate to the top-level directory by typing `cd burnman` in the terminal, and then install, either in static mode: `python -m pip install .` or in development mode (if you want to develop or modify the code): `python -m pip install -e .`.

 ### Checking that the installation worked

 To check that the installation has worked, you can run the test suite (`./test.sh`).
 This takes a few minutes to run.

-A basic check that BurnMan is installed is to navigate to the Burnman examples directory and type:
+A more basic check that BurnMan is installed is to navigate to the Burnman examples directory and type:

     python example_beginner.py